OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 This area has been substantially improved in build 16.0.8327.1000

 *My test on copy pasting 22000 rows filtered from 44000 rows showed a dramatic improvement:*
-- For a Table the time went from 39 seconds in Excel 2013 to 2 seconds in Excel 2016
+- For a Table the time went from 39 seconds in Excel 2013 and 18 seconds in Excel 2010 to 2 seconds in Excel 2016
-- For a Range the time went from 30 seconds in Excel 2013 to virtually instantaneous in Excel 2016
+- For a Range the time went from 30 seconds in Excel 2013 and 13 seconds in Excel 2010 to virtually instantaneous in Excel 2016

 ### Copying Conditional Formats
 In Excel 2013 copy/pasting cells containing conditional formats could be slow.
 This has been significantly improved in Excel 2016 build 16.0.8229.0

 *My test on copying 44000 cells with a total of 386000 conditional format rules showed a substantial improvement:*
+- Excel 2010: 70 seconds
 - Excel 2013: 68 seconds
 - Excel 2016: 7 seconds

 ### Adding and deleting Worksheets
 My test on Excel 2016 build 16.0.8431.2058 shows a 15-20% speed improvement compared to Excel 2013 when adding and deleting large numbers of worksheets.
+However Excel 2016 was 5-10% slower than Excel 2010 on this test.

 ### New Functions

-Excel 2016 build 16.0.7920.1000 introduced sevearl very useful new worksheet functions:
+Excel 2016 build 16.0.7920.1000 introduced several very useful new worksheet functions:

 **MAXIFS** and **MINIFS** extend the **COUNTIFS/SUMIFS** family of functions.
 These functions have good performance characteristics and should be used to replace equivalent array formulas.
-**SWITCH** and **IFS** provide ways of simplifying complex IF statements.

 **TEXTJOIN** and **CONCAT**  let you easily combine text strings from ranges of cells.

-### Integrated Power Pivot and Power Query (Get & Transform)
-In Excel 2016 Power Pivot and Power Query (Get and Transform) are fully integrated to Excel rather than being Addins, resulting in improved performance and control.
+These functions can replace the slow VBA UDFs typically used in previous versions.

 ### Other Updates to Excel 2016 for Windows
 You can find more details of all the other month-by-month improvements that have been made to Excel 2016 at